espruino/BangleApps/apps/widbaroalarm/README.md

 * Pause delay: Same as Dismiss delay but longer (usefull for meetings and such).
 From 30 to 240 min

 ## Widget
-The widget shows two rows: pressure value of last measurement and pressure average of the the last three hours.
+The widget shows the last median pressure value

 ## Creator
 Marco ([myxor](https://github.com/myxor))